mzuther/StempelWerk/README.md

 character.
 Change this setting to use another newline character, such as `\r\n`.

 _StempelWerk overrides this setting for certain files, such as Windows Batch files.
-If you want to change this behavior, please create an instance of StempelWerk in Python and override its public member variable `newline_exceptions`._
+If you want to change this behaviour, please create an instance of StempelWerk in Python and override its public member variable `newline_exceptions`._